-The use of a hearing aid to amplify sounds has proven to help cover up the tinnitus and make it less distracting.
+The use of hearing aids to amplify sounds has proven to help cover up the tinnitus and make it less distracting.
 NexGen Hearing carries several hearing aids that come with a built-in tinnitus sound generator feature.
 NexGen Hearing offers additional flexibility in treating both hearing loss and tinnitus, so make sure to talk to one of our professionals to discuss your options.